DaFuqs/StarrySkies/README.md

 ## Mod Integration

 Vanilla spheres are not enough for you?
-Starry Sky adds loads of new spheres through mod integration.
+Starry Skies adds loads of new spheres through mod integration.
 All mods listed here are fully playable without requiring access to the vanilla Overworld (excluding Nether and The End).

-- AppliedEnergistics 2
+- Applied Energistics 2
 - Astromine
+- Better End
+- Better Nether
 - Blockus
 - Biomes You Go
+- Cinderscapes
 - Industrial Revolution
 - Modern Industrialization
+- Mythic Metals
 - Sakura Rosea
 - Sandwichable
 - Tech Reborn